The Who: Face Dances, It's Hard and break-up

-Townshend wanted The Who to stop touring and become a studio act; Entwistle threatened to quit, saying, "I don't intend to get off the road ... there's not much I can do about it except hope they change their minds".
-Townshend did not change his mind, and so The Who embarked on a farewell tour of the US and Canada with the Clash as support, ending in Toronto on 17 December 1982.
+Townshend wanted the Who to stop touring and become a studio act; Entwistle threatened to quit, saying, "I don't intend to get off the road ... there's not much I can do about it except hope they change their minds".
+Townshend did not change his mind, and so the Who, with Tim Gorman replacing Bundrick on keyboards, embarked on a farewell tour of the US and Canada with the Clash as support, ending in Toronto on 17 December 1982.
+The tour was documented on the live album Who's Last.

 Townshend spent part of 1983 writing material for a Who studio album owed to Warner Bros.
-Records from a contract in 1980, but he found himself unable to generate music appropriate for The Who and at the end of 1983 paid for himself and Jones to be released from the contract.
-On 16 December 1983, Townshend announced at a press conference that he was leaving The Who, effectively ending the band.
+Records from a contract in 1980, but he found himself unable to generate music appropriate for the Who and at the end of 1983 paid for himself and Jones to be released from the contract.
+On 16 December 1983, Townshend announced at a press conference that he was leaving the Who, effectively ending the band.

-After The Who break-up, Townshend focused on solo albums such as White City: A Novel (1985), The Iron Man (1989, featuring Daltrey and Entwistle and two songs credited to The Who), and Psychoderelict (1993).
+After the Who's break-up, Townshend focused on solo albums such as White City: A Novel (1985), The Iron Man (1989, featuring Daltrey and Entwistle and two songs credited to the Who), and Psychoderelict (1993).

-Reunions
+Temporary reunions

+Live Aid and Brit Awards

-In July 1985, The Who performed at Live Aid at Wembley Stadium, London.
+In July 1985, the Who performed at Live Aid at Wembley Stadium, London.
 The BBC transmission truck blew a fuse during the set, temporarily interrupting the broadcast.
 At the 1988 Brit Awards, at the Royal Albert Hall, the band were given the British Phonographic Industry's Lifetime Achievement Award.
-The short set they played there was the last time Jones played with The Who until 2014.
+The short set they played there was the last time Jones played with the Who until 2014.

-1989 tour
+25th anniversary tour

-In 1989, the band embarked on a 25th-anniversary The Kids Are Alright reunion tour with Simon Phillips on drums and Steve "Boltz" Bolton as a second guitarist.
+In 1989, the Who embarked on a 25th anniversary The Kids Are Alright reunion tour as a 15-piece band comprising Daltrey, Townshend and Entwistle with Bundrick, drummer Simon Phillips, percussionist Jody Linscott, guitarist Steve "Boltz" Bolton, a horn section of Simon Clarke, Simon Gardner, Roddy Lorimer, Tim Saunders and Neil Sidwell, and backing singers Chyna Gordon, Billy Nicholls and Cleveland Watkiss.
 Townshend had announced in 1987 that he suffered from tinnitus and alternated acoustic, rhythm and lead guitar to preserve his hearing.
 Their two shows at Sullivan Stadium in Foxborough, Massachusetts, sold 100,000 tickets in less than eight hours, beating previous records set there by U2 and David Bowie.
 The tour was briefly marred at a gig in Tacoma, Washington, where Townshend injured his hand on-stage.
-Some critics disliked the tour's over-produced and expanded line-up, calling it "The Who on Ice"; Stephen Thomas Erlewine of AllMusic said the tour "tarnished the reputation of The Who almost irreparably".
-The tour included most of Tommy and included such guests as Phil Collins, Billy Idol and Elton John.
+Some critics disliked the tour's over-produced and expanded line-up, calling it "the Who on Ice"; Stephen Thomas Erlewine of AllMusic said the tour "tarnished the reputation of the Who almost irreparably".
+Entwistle was also critical of the inclusion of so many musicians.
+Some shows on the tour included complete performances of Tommy with guests such as Phil Collins, Billy Idol and Elton John.
 A 2-CD live album, Join Together, was released in 1990.